icarusfactor/openstack-Installs/elkstack/centos7/README.md

 ```

-## Example Logstash Input for Collectd
+## Example Logstash Input For Collectd

 ```